balenaltd/handbook/Scratch-Pad.md

 $ docker ps -a
 ```

-If the above command says for the supervisor STATUS is "Removal In Progress", then you have the bug https://github.com/docker/docker/issues/22312 .
+If the above command says for the supervisor STATUS is "Removal In Progress" and it has been like this for a sensible while, then you have the bug https://github.com/docker/docker/issues/22312 .
 To fix this, stop docker, stop resin-supervisor, delete the supervisor container, start docker, start resin-supervisor:

 ```
 # systemctl stop docker